Accommodation and Accessibility Policy

 • The Foundation’s Accommodation and Accessibility Policy

-• The names of individuals receiving this training are recorded as required by The Accessibility for Ontarians with Disabilities Act, 2005; this documentation is filed with Human Resources.
+• The names of individuals receiving this training are recorded as required by AODA; this documentation is filed with Talent and Engagement.

 • OTF ensures that staff, volunteers and any contracted service providers understand the importance of communicating in a manner that is respectful, pro-active and responsive to the needs of a person with a disability.